evipaulides/BEP_tissue_alignment/README.md

-# Bachelor End Project - Matching Multi-stain tissue sections of skincancer WSIs
+# Bachelor End Project - Matching Multi-stain tissue sections of skin cancer WSIs
 A Dual-Image Vision Transformer (VIT) adapted to make a match prediction for image pairs with varying input sizes.

 This repository contains code to support the BEP: ***"Deep Learning for Multi-Stain Tissue Section Matching in Whole Slide Images"***